chamodperera/chamodperera/README.md

 # Hi, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am Chamod Perera, and I am a Web Developer|Designer and Graphic Designer.
+I am Chamod Perera, and I am a Web Developer | Designer and a Graphic Designer.

 <!--
 **chamodperera/chamodperera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.